rticommunity/rtiperftest/srcDoc/tutorials/dealing_with_largedata.rst

 .. image:: dealing_with_largedata/preallocateFragments.png

-As can be seen, for slightly large data (from 63KB to 10MB), it seems like we are paying extra cost by avoiding dynamic allocation of fragments.
+As can be seen, for slightly large data (from 63KB to 10MB), we are paying extra cost by avoiding dynamic allocation of fragments.
 But, as soon as samples are large enought (from 25MB on), we can see how latency is considerably reduced.

-If you want to learn more about *FlatData* and Zero Copy over shared memory, please refer to the official documentation for more details.
+If you want to learn more about *FlatData* and Zero Copy over shared memory, please refer to the `official documentation <https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds/html_files/RTI_ConnextDDS_CoreLibraries_UsersManual/index.htm#UsersManual/SendingLargeData.htm%3FTocPath%3DPart%25203%253A%2520Advanced%2520Concepts%7C22.%2520Sending%2520Large%2520Data%7C_____0>`_ about how to deal with large data for more details.